realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Loop user-provided Alarm sound

 The alarm plays for 2 minutes.
-If the alarm sound is substituted by a user-provided mp3 file, this option allows looping it, which is useful if it is considerable shorter than two minutes.
+If the alarm sound is [substituted](#sound-substitution) by a user-provided mp3 file, this option allows looping it, which is useful if it is considerable shorter than two minutes.
 Note that you can only snooze or disable the alarm using the ENTER button while the alarm sounds.
-Afterwards the alarm can only be stopped by "12" if snooze is enabled.
+Afterwards the alarm can only be stopped through keypad command 12 if snooze is enabled.

 #### <ins>Night-mode</ins>